alphagov/forms/ADR/ADR041-grant-review-apps-workflow-pull-request-write-access.md

 ## Decision

 We have decided we will grant the review apps workflow write access to pull requests.

-As an additional measure, in our GitHub repository configuration we will remove the permission for GitHub Actions to create pull requests or submit approvals.
+An additional measure we could take would be to remove the permission for GitHub Actions to create pull requests or submit approvals in our repository configuration.
+However, doing so would prevent us adopting dependabot PR auto-approval in `forms-admin` in the future.

 ## Consequences